mrllama123/mrllama123.github.io/_posts/2016-4-15-sierpinskiTriangle.md

   }
 {% endhighlight %}

- from what i have gathered it seems Im not getting the proper height which means i need to some maths that i haven't touched i years to find out the proper height (which i'm pretty sure is Pythagoras) basically i need to read up on the algorithm more
+ from what i have gathered it seems Im not getting the proper height.